Mass media in Rwanda: Radio

+Radio is the most popular medium of information in Rwanda, and is generally regarded as more trustworthy than other forms such as social media.

+Radio broadcasting in Rwanda is primarily conducted through a subsidiary of the Rwanda Broadcasting Agency (RBA), Radio Rwanda.
+The station transmits on FM 100.7 and offers programming in Kinyarwanda, English, French and Kiswahili.
+Radio Rwanda complements other national and private media outlets, which mainly broadcast in English and Kinyarwanda, the two most widely used languages in Rwanda and the country's working and national languages, respectively.

+In recent years, as Rwanda's economy has expanded and access to digital platforms has improved, radio has experienced a relative decline in audience share, while government and private investment have increasingly focused on the television and digital media sectors.

 Newspapers

+Rwanda no longer uses printed newspapers, with its last hard-copy paper being from The New Times in 2020, which was also the oldest newspaper established and used in Rwanda, which also owns a newspaper joint in Kinyarwanda, called Izuba Rirashe.
+Since then, newspapers have shifted digital, with digital media in general being the third most consumed source of information, although only 34% of Rwandans owning a smartphone (84% owning a phone).

-The New Times is the largest English-language and the oldest in Rwanda.
-It also owns a newspaper joint in the local language Kinyarwanda, called Izuba Rirashe.
-The newspaper has been criticized for being "too servile" to the ruling party of Rwanda, and being "excessively optimistic".
-As such, competitors in the English-language newspaper industry have sprung up in recent years, with the formation of another large-scale English newspaper News of Rwanda in 2011.
+The New Times has been criticized for being "too servile" to the ruling party of Rwanda, and being "excessively optimistic".
+As such, competitors in the English-language newspaper industry have sprung up, with the formation of another large-scale English newspaper News of Rwanda in 2011.
 Other minor newspapers have also been created to counter the pro-establishment role of the newspaper, such as The Rwandan, Rwanda Eye and Business Daily.
 Several newspaper publishers also provide Kinyarwanda-language newspapers, including both News of Rwanda and The Rwandan.
 In June 2018, News of Rwanda closed.